r2gh8v/fpy/README.md

 # fpy

-mkdir fpy
-cd fpy
-clone the directory from git
+Download the repo in the directory of your choice or clone it to the the directory of your choice.<br>

+Change the directoy to the one that you have added in the last step.<br>

-if you do not have docker in you system, please follow <br>
+If you do not have docker in your system, please follow <br>
 https://docs.docker.com/engine/install/

+If docker is present in your system:<br>

 sudo docker run --name flask-fampay -p 5000:5000 flask-fampay